Supreme Novices Hurdle Trends

 Stat Five

-Constitution Hill for Nicky Henderson last season proved an exception to the rule that only 4/15 of the last favourites/joint favourites have won the race.
+Constitution Hill for Nicky Henderson is the most recent proven exception to the rule that only 4/12 of the last favourites/joint favourites have won the race.

-Although the Supreme has been a race that has seen some superb winners of the event, the favourites have gone on to fall short and come alive at later stages in their careers
+Although the Supreme has been a race that has seen some superb winners of the event who have gone on to have stellar careers, the SP favourite has gone on to fall short in the race.
+Appreciate It, Vautor and Douvan the only other winners to justify their favouritism in the recent runnings.

 Stat Six